-The proper care of our bodies and approved practices for the prevention of disease are studied.
-Courses 102 and 103 together form a unit which is adapted to the needs of students who expect to teach health subjects in the elementary grades.
-Offered both semesters.
-Prerequisite: Biology 109 and 110. - 105.
-Human Anatomy and Physiology Three hours An introduction to the study of human biology, including elements of embryology, genetics, anatomy, histology, and physiology.
-Two hours of lectures and one laboratory period a week.
-Laboratory fee, \$3.00.
-Prerequisite: Biology 109 and 110. - 106.
-Human Anatomy and Physiology Two hours Continuation of course 105.
-Lectures and quizzes. - 107.
-Principles of Microbiology and the cultural and morphological characteristics of bacteria, yeasts, and molds are considered.
+The history of Microbiology and the cultural and morphological characteristics of bacteria, yeasts, and molds are considered.
 Special emphasis is placed on communicable diseases.
 This course is adapted to pre-nursing students, but is open to all others.
 Three hours of lectures and quizzes.
 One laboratory period a week.
 Laboratory fee, \$3.00.
-Prerequisite: Biology 109 and 110. - 109.
-General Biology Three hours
+Prerequisite: Biology 109 and 110.

+109. GENERAL BIOLOGY

 An introductory study of the basic principles of the various divisions of biology with emphasis upon the broad cultural aspects of this science.
 Two lectures and one laboratory period a week.
+Laobratory fee, \$3.00.

+GENERAL BIOLOGY

-Laboratory fee, \$3.00. - 110.
-GENERAL BIOLOGY Three hours Continuation of Biology 109.
-Lectures or quizzes. - 111.
-General Botany
+Continuation of Biology 109.
+Lectures or quizzes.

+111. GENERAL BOTANY

 Anatomy and physiology of seed plants.
 Open to freshmen.
 Three recitations and one laboratory period a week.
 Laboratory fee, \$3.00.
+Prereequisite: Biology 109 and 110.

+112. GENERAL BOTANY

-Prerequisite: Biology 109 and 110. - This course with course 111 constitutes a full year's course in botany.
+This course with course 111 constitutes a full year's course in botany.
 A comparative study of plant forms and life histories of representative plants.
 The course offers a general systematic view of the plant kingdom.
 Three hours of lectures and quizzes, one laboratory period a week.
+Laboratory fee, \$3.00.

+201. INVERTEBRATE ZOÖLOGY

-Laboratory fee, \$3.00. - 201.
-Invertebrate Zoölogy Four hours Anatomy, physiology, behavior, and classification of animals representative of the invertebrate groups.
-Insects and disease-causing forms are emphasized.
+Anatomy, physiology, behavior, and classification of animals representative of the invertebrate groups.
+Insects and diseasecausing forms are emphasized.
 Three hours of lectures, reports, and recitations; and three hours of laboratory work per week.
+Laboratory fee, \$3.00.

+206. NATURAL HISTORY

-Laboratory fee, \$3.00. - A study of the classification, identification, appearance, and habits of animals which are more commonly met near our homes, in zoölogical parks, or on pleasure trips.
+A study of the classification, identification, appearance, and habits of animals which are more commonly met near our homes, in zoölogical parks, or on pleasure trips.
 Birds and fur-bearers will receive special consideration.
 The course consists of lectures, museum studies, laboratory work, and field work.
 Two lectures and one laboratory period a week.
-Laboratory fee, \$3.00. - 207.
-Genetics
+Laboratory fee, \$3.00.

+207. GENETICS

 A study of the ways and means by which the inherited characteristics of plants, animals, and man are transmitted from parents to offspring.
-The course consists of lectures and problems concerning applications of the laws of heredity. - 208.
-Introduction to Embryology Four hours A study of the development of vertebrate animals.
+The course consists of lectures and problems concerning applications of the laws of heredity.

+208. INTRODUCTION TO EMBRYOLOGY

+A study of the development of vertebrate animals.
 Three hours of lectures and recitations and three hours of laboratory work per week.
 Laboratory fee, \$3.00.